ldaptools/ldaptools/README.md

 ### Getting Started

 The easiest way to get started is by creating a YAML config file.
 See the [example config](resources/config/example.yml) file for basic usage.
+See the
+[configuration file reference doc](/docs/en/reference/Main-Configuration.md) for a list of all available options.

 Once you have a configuration file defined, you can get up and running by doing the following: